xgizzo/xbot/README.md

 **Step 5 : Deploy your Application on Glitch & Heroku**

-`Deploy you application to Glitch or Heroku then you don't have to worry about tunneling to your laptop Ngrok or Smee`
+`Deploying your applications to Glitch or Heroku then you don't have to worry about tunneling to your laptop with Ngrok or Smee`

 [Deploy Probot GitHub App](https://probot.github.io/docs/deployment/)